fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 // ...
 ```

-The mutation adds the object given to it as a parameter *args* to the array *persons*, and returns the object it added to the array.
+The mutation adds the object given to it as a parameter <code>args</code> to the array <code>persons</code>, and returns the object it added to the array.

 The <i>id</i> field is given a unique value using the [uuid](https://github.com/kelektiv/node-uuid#readme) library.